 When you add the rise of mental health awareness together with the need for part-time and contract workers, it equals a serious need for trained psychiatric nurses.

-If you’re looking to bring on more mental health nurses into your healthcare staffing agency, make sure you understand what psychiatric care facilities are looking for before the hire.
-Facilities are looking for nurses that, regardless of age, can positively interact with patients, have a caring personality and are calm and ready for any situation.
+If you’re looking to bring on more mental health nurses into your healthcare staffing agency, make sure you understand what psychiatric care facilities are looking for.
+Facilities are looking for nurses that can positively interact with patients, have a caring personality and are calm and ready for any situation.

 If your healthcare staffing agency needs additional working capital to hire new nurses or to make payroll, consider nurse staffing factoring.
 Get the money your company needs fast without having to go into debt or put assets down as collateral.